cyberbiont/vscode-profiles/README.md

 ### create

 Creates new empty profile and switches it on.
-`vscode-profiles` is automatically installed in new profile.
+`vscode-profiles` is automatically installed in the new profile.

 ### clone

-Creates new profile, based on alredy existing profile, and switches it on.
+Creates new profile, based on already existing profile, and switches it on.
 All extensions from 'base' profile are copied over to the new profile.

 ### delete